-After initial opposition, objections from developing countries waned and attention turned to negotiating the agreement.7 The potential benefits of the sectoral trade-offs appeared too great to ignore, and there were very real concerns among both developing countries and LDCs that without involvement in TRIPS, they would miss out on technology transfer and the capacity to attract foreign direct investment in the future.
-Most importantly, however, TRIPS contained many provisions that recognize the particular concerns and needs of developing countries and LDCs,8 and the transition periods meant that there was no immediate need to implement the Agreement (and correspondingly, that they bore no immediate economic costs as a result of the Agreement).9 several developing countries, most notably Brazil, Argentina, India, China, and Taiwan, and extracted concessions from the respondents in a number of cases.
+After initial opposition, objections from developing countries waned and attention turned to negotiating the agreement.
+The potential benefits of the sectoral trade-offs appeared too great to ignore, and there were very real concerns among both developing countries and LDCs that without involvement in TRIPS, they would miss out on technology transfer and the capacity to attract foreign direct investment in the future.
+Most importantly, however, the TRIPS Agreement contained many provisions that recognize the particular concerns and needs of

+&lt;sup>6 For instance, the US began unilaterally enforcing IPRs by virtue of the authority of the United States Trade Representative ('USTR') under Section 301 US Trade Act of 1974, in which the US initiated litigation against other countries in the US Court of International Trade ('USITC') under its domestic unfair trade practices laws, even though the respondent countries had not violated any international agreement.
+The US filed cases against several developing countries, most notably Brazil, Argentina, India, China, and Taiwan, and extracted concessions from the respondents in a number of cases.
 In so doing, the US effectively promoted the linkage of IP and international trade.
-In 1988, the US went further and created Special 301 to examine and identify the "adequacy and effectiveness of intellectual property rights" in other countries.
-If problems are found to exist, countries are monitored and can be categorized as a "Priority Foreign Country" or included in the "Watch List" or "Priority Watch List".
-See Sykes, Alan O. (1992), 'Constructive Unilateral Threats in International Commercial Relations: The Limited Case for Section 301', 23 Law & Policy in International Business 2-3 (1992), pp. 263-330 at pp. 318-19; containing a table of cases decided under section 301.
+In 1988, the US went further and created Special 301 to examine and identify the 'adequacy and effectiveness of intellectual property rights' in other countries.
+If problems are found to exist, countries are monitored and can be categorized as a 'Priority Foreign Country' or included in the 'Watch List' or 'Priority Watch List'.
+See Sykes, Alan O., 'Constructive Unilateral Threats in International Commercial Relations: The Limited Case for Section 301', 23 Law & Policy in International Business, 1992, 2-3, pp. 263- 330 at 318-19; containing a table of cases decided under section 301.
 Likewise, and partly in response to the US provision, the European Union adopted Council Regulation 2641/84 to counter 'illicit' trade practices against European exporters.
-See Leirer, Wolfgang W. (1994-95), 'Retaliatory Action in United States and European Union Trade Law: A Comparison of Section 301 of the Trade Act of 1974 and Council Regulation 2641/84', 20 North Carolina Journal of International Law & Commercial Regulation (1994-95), pp. 41-96.
+See Leirer, Wolfgang W., 'Retaliatory Action in United States and European Union Trade Law: A Comparison of Section 301 of the Trade Act of 1974 and Council Regulation 2641/84', 20 North Carolina Journal of International Law & Commercial Regulation, 1994-95, 41-96.
 The EC repealed the Regulation upon the creation of the WTO.
-See Council Regulation 3286/94, available at http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CONSLEG:1994 R3286:20080305:EN: PDF>.
+See Council Regulation 3286/94, available at http://eurlex.europa.eu/LexUriServ/LexUriServ.do?uri=CONSLEG:1994 R3286:20080305:EN: PDF (last accessed on 18 June 2013).
 The US did not, and Section 301 was subject to WTO dispute settlement.
-See also Report of the Panel, United States - Section 301-310 of the Trade Act of 1974, WT/DS152/R (22 December 1999).
+See also Panel Report, United States - Section 301-310 of the Trade Act of 1974, WT/DS152/R (22 December 1999).